Tag Archives: Barrie Tomlinson

 It may be reusing panels from Wildcat and Eagle but it doesn’t feel like filler.
 In fact for me there’s some new material here from after the merge, like the end of the war and the fact The Brain had a body.
 This really would’ve been perfect in an annual too.
 I have to say that’s a fantastic selection of allies, friends, creatures and monsters, isn’t it?
 I’m going to miss this comic.

 But let’s cheer up, we’ve got more goodies here and The Wildcat Complete (this time not given its own name) was always something to look forward to.
 This one even refers back to the stories in #6 and #8.
 In the second of those tales loveable Gliz sacrificed himself after piloting a shuttle to the far side of the first moon and getting hijacked by pirates.
-In the first we found out multiple crews had disappeared on the near side when they’d eaten poisonous fruit which mutated them, ensuring they were seen as threatening aliens and killed by rescue teams, who in turn would eat the fruit and continue the cycle.
+In the first we found out multiple crews had disappeared on the near side when they’d eaten poisonous fruit which mutated them, making them look like threatening aliens and thus killed by rescue teams, who in turn would eat the fruit and continue the cycle.

 Due to the horrendous weather pilot Tovey crashes on the surface just like Kurby did in #6.
 He notices he’s accidentally killed a lizard-type alien and then finds himself inextricably drawn to a distant hill.
 Everything seems very familiar but he can’t place his finger on it.
 Captured by aliens who plant a device on his head to speak, it’s soon clear they don’t exactly see him or the Wildcat as friends.

-More horrifying is the side effect the translation device has on him!
-Breaking free, out of desperation Tovey discovers a dimensional portal generator the aliens happen to have nearby and throws himself through it.
-Flicking between different realities he finally seems to choose the right one.
+More horrifying is the side effect the translation device has on him.
+Breaking free, out of desperation Tovey discovers a dimensional portal generator the aliens happen to have nearby and throws himself through it to escape his captors.
+Flicking between different realities he finally seems to choose the right one to get back to where he belongs.
 He’s back on the moon and sees a craft approaching.
 He’s saved!
 The Wildcat must’ve sent another rescue team.
 But as it approaches it’s clear it’s also been caught up in the weather conditions, and this isn’t the only bit of de ja vu for Tovey.

 He sees it’s his shuttle craft, with him at the controls.
-As the caption points out time is the fourth dimension and it was on his fourth attempt that he ended up here.
-Again, the cycle will be never ending as he crash lands, kills himself and then ends up right back in his own path again.
-It’s similar in some ways to that earlier Complete, although it wasn’t time that repeated but rather the actions of the humans.
-It’s very, very similar to the final Scary Cat Challenge in Super Naturals#9 (also from editor Barrie Tomlinson) when a greedy boy wishing on a genie’s lamp ends up in a repeated cycle of time.
+The caption points out time is the fourth dimension, and it was on his fourth attempt that he ended up here.
+Again, the cycle will be never ending as he crash lands, killing himself and then ending up right back in his own path again.
+It’s similar in some ways to that earlier Wildcat Complete, although it wasn’t time that repeated but rather the actions of the humans.
+It’s also very similar to the final Scary Cat Challenge in Super Naturals #9 (also from editor Barrie Tomlinson) when a greedy boy wishing on a genie’s lamp ends up in a repeated cycle of time.

 The same plot being used for two of Loner’s stories in a row (and also two strips in this issue) is a real disappointment